Updated , Published at 1:01 PM PHT,

 Environmental Permit to Operate (CENRO)

-This certificate is given upon payment of the fees for Mayor's Permit.
+This certificate is given upon payment of the fees for the Mayor's Permit.
 The fee will contribute to the Pasig Green City Program and other environmental projects.

 Sanitary Permit and Health Certificate